 Our agreement with Westminster Choir College, located in the municipality of Princeton, permits Princeton students to take advantage of the resources at Westminster for vocal and instrumental instruction, typically in piano or organ.
 The agreement also covers specialized courses in subjects such as conducting.
 Most Princeton students who take lessons at Westminster are concentrators in music or are earning a certificate in musical performance.
 You do not receive Princeton credit for piano or voice study done at Westminster.

 If you are approved for the program, you can take one 30-minute lesson per week or one course during the semester at no cost.
 You will be personally responsible for payment for anything beyond the single half-hour lesson per week as well as for your own transportation to Westminster.
 It typically takes no more than thirty minutes to walk to the Westminster campus.
 Please note that the Princeton and Westminster academic calendars do not coincide; make sure you know when the semester begins and ends, and when the semester break occurs.
 You must be approved by the start of Westminster Choir College's first day of the semester to participate in this program.
 You will not be allowed to begin at Westminster after the first day of the semester.

-If you are interested in this program, you should first speak to the departmental representative in the Department of Music, who will write a letter recommending lessons to Dean Clayton Marsh.
+If you are interested in this program, you should first speak to the departmental representative in the Department of Music, who will write a letter recommending lessons to Dean Elizabeth Colagiuri.
 You can then contact the dean’s assistant, who will reach out to the appropriate dean at Westminster to request permission for the lesson or course.
 The dean’s assistant will contact you once the Office of the Dean of the College obtains permission from Westminster.